youyifong/tsp/README.md

     * Mask:: Overlap between A and B is computed for individual B cells, not all B cells.
     * Intensity_avg_all
     * Intensity_total
-    * Intensity_pos: pixels above a threshold, default 100, are calle positive.
+    * Intensity_pos: pixels above a threshold, default 100, are called positive.
 A cell with over a default 50% positive pixels is called positive.

 - --c List of K-1 cutoff values for deciding if markers are present.